Fabiano Caruana

-Fabiano Luigi Caruana (born July 30, 1992) is an Italian and American chess grandmaster.
-A chess prodigy, Caruana became a grandmaster at the age of 14 years, 11 months, and 20 days—the youngest grandmaster in the history of both Italy and the United States at the time.
+Fabiano Luigi Caruana (born July 30, 1992) is an Italian and American chess grandmaster who is the reigning five-time United States Chess Champion.
+With a peak rating of 2844, Caruana is the third-highest-rated player in history only behind Garry Kasparov and Magnus Carlsen.

-Born in Miami to Italian parents, Caruana grew up in Park Slope, Brooklyn.
-He played for the United States until 2005, when he transferred his national federation affiliation to Italy.
-He earned his grandmaster title in 2007, and in the same year won his first Italian Chess Championship, a feat he repeated in 2008, 2010, and 2011.
-He won the Dortmund Sparkassen Chess Meeting in 2012, 2014, and 2015.
-Caruana also won the Sinquefield Cup 2014, recording a 3098 performance rating, the highest in history at the elite level, and improving his rating to 2844, becoming the third-highest rated player in history.
-He transferred back to the United States in 2015.
+Born in Miami to Italian parents, Caruana grew up in Brooklyn.
+A chess prodigy, Caruana played for the United States until 2005, when he transferred his national federation affiliation to Italy.
+He earned his grandmaster title in 2007 at the age of 14, and in the same year won his first Italian Chess Championship, a feat he repeated in 2008, 2010, and 2011.
+In 2014, Caruana won the Sinquefield Cup, recording a 3098 performance rating, the highest in history at the elite level.
+He transferred his national federation affiliation back to the United States in 2015, and in 2016, won the US Chess Championship.